 Grooming Children, Families, and Organizations*

 During this 60-minute workshop, adults will learn how predators groom children, families, and organizations to isolate and abuse their victims.
-With the use of case studies, participants will learn the signs of grooming and the strategies predators use to find and lure victims.
+Using case studies, participants will learn the signs of grooming and the strategies predators use to find and lure victims.

 Recognizing and Reporting Child Abuse and Neglect*

-During this 60-minute workshop for adults serving children in a professional capacity or who otherwise care for children, participants will learn about mandatory reporting statutes, the different forms of abuse and neglect, how to recognize the signs of abuse and neglect, how to respond to a disclosure of abuse and how and when to make a report.
+During this 60-minute workshop for adults, participants will learn about mandatory reporting statutes, the different forms of abuse and neglect, how to recognize the signs of abuse and neglect, how to respond to a disclosure of abuse, and how and when to make a report.
 This workshop also involves scenario-based discussion.

 Protecting Children Online (Internet Safety)